-Every year, globally, 100 million individual sharks are harvested.
-Endangered species such as scalloped hammerhead and whale sharks face threats from overfishing and bycatch.
-Recent research has also shown that the ingestion of microplastics may also threaten the health of whale sharks and other filter-feeding marine megafauna.
+Every year, globally, humans harvest 100 million individual sharks from our oceans.
+Endangered species, such as scalloped hammerhead and whale sharks, face threats from overfishing and bycatch.
+Recent research has also shown that the ingestion of microplastics may threaten the health of whale sharks and other filter-feeding marine species.

 The Galapagos Marine Reserve (GMR) is home to the highest concentration of sharks in the world.
-It is a crucial location for whale sharks, 95% of which are thought to be pregnant, and hammerhead and blacktip sharks aggregate there in huge numbers.
+It is a crucial location for critically endangered scalloped hammerheads and is one of the only places globally where large numbers still reside.
+Its whale shark population is also globally rare, with the vast majority mature females, as opposed to young males found in other hotspots.
 Shallower waters provide important sites for blacktip shark pupping grounds and, in 2017, it was found that hammerhead sharks also have nursery sites in the GMR.